marci-pires/WikiHadatac/HADatAc-User-Guide:--Data-Management.md

 ### For instances

+Static metadata instances are intended to be privately shared within projects.
+For instance, the serial number of instruments are not something that is of interest to other projects.
+Every HADatAc installation has a host URI, e.g., http://example.org.
+The URI of a HADataC installation is typically the host URI followed with /hadatac/ (trailing slash is needed), e.g., http://example.org/hadatac/.
+URIs of instances are often stored in a folder within the host machine, which is associated with a given URL in case the project decides to share their instances.
+For instance, we can create a folder meta (http://example.org/meta/).

 ## Dynamic metadata URI

 Every HADatAc installation has a host URI, e.g., http://example.org.
 The URI of a HADataC installation is typically the host URI followed with /hadatac/ (trailing slash is needed), e.g., http://example.org/hadatac/